MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 1. Import the solution into the target environment.

-For more information on solutions see [Solutions in Power Apps](/power-apps/maker/data-platform/solutions-overview).
+For more information on solutions, go to [Solutions in Power Apps](/power-apps/maker/data-platform/solutions-overview).

 ## Migrate configuration for skill-based routing rulesets

 If skill-based routing rulesets are used in your setup, perform the steps to migrate the corresponding configuration.

-For sample schema to get all the required records, see [Sample schema for skill-based routing configuration](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20skill-based%20routing.xml).
+For sample schema to get all the required records, go to [Sample schema for skill-based routing configuration](https://github.com/microsoft/Dynamics365-Apps-Samples/tree/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20skill-based%20routing.xml).

 1. Use the Configuration Migration tool to create the schema and export data from the source environment (organization) for skill-based routing configuration.